Lead Adult Care Worker

-As a Lead Adult Care Worker you will make a positive difference to someone’s life when they are faced with physical, practical, social, emotional or intellectual challenges.
+As a Lead Adult Care Worker, you will make a positive difference in someone’s life when they are faced with physical, practical, social, emotional or intellectual challenges.
 You will be expected to exercise judgement and take appropriate action to support individuals to maintain their independence, dignity and control.
 By providing leadership, guidance and direction at the front line of care delivery you will be instrumental in improving the health and well-being of those receiving care and support.

 A Lead Adult Care Worker will in some circumstances have to delegate responsibility for the standard of care provided and may supervise the work of other care workers.
 This exercising of autonomy and accountability means leading and supporting others to comply with expected standards and Behaviours.

-In the Lead Adult Care Worker apprenticeship, apprentices may work in residential or nursing homes, domiciliary care, day centres or some clinical healthcare settings.
-As well as covering Lead Adult Care Workers this standard also covers Lead Personal Assistants who can work at this senior level but they may only work directly for one individual who needs support and/or care services, usually within their own home.
+In the Lead Adult Care Worker apprenticeship, Apprentices may work in residential or nursing homes, domiciliary care, day centres or some clinical healthcare settings.
+As well as covering Lead Adult Care Workers this standard also covers Lead Personal Assistants who can work at this senior level but may only work directly for one individual who needs support and/or care services, usually within their own home.

 End-Point Assessment Components for the Lead Adult Care Worker Apprenticeship